ibm-cloud-docs/citrix-netscaler-vpx/load-balancing-faqs.md

 {: faq}
 {: support}

-Load balancing traffic has become a key aspect of many customer implementations as it distributes application requests and loads over multiple servers.
-It also provides a number of benefits to the overall topology including:
+Load balancing traffic is a key aspect of many customer implementations as it distributes application requests and loads over multiple servers.
+It also provides several benefits to the overall topology:

 * Security.
 Logical isolation of the application servers is created or traffic requests denied based on IP protocols and port numbers.
 * High-availability.
 Content is replicated to a pool, or group of servers, guaranteeing its availability to hosts.
 * Scalability.
-Additional servers can be added as demand increases, enabling the load balancer to distribute the workload over the additional servers.
+Extra servers can be added as demand increases, enabling the load balancer to distribute the workload over the additional servers.
 * Efficiency.
 Workloads are dynamically distributed when load balancing is configured.
-For example, resources like CPUs can be used in a more efficient ways.
+For example, resources like CPUs can be used in a more efficient way.

-## How many load balancing options are available in IBM Cloud?
+## How many load balancer options are available in IBM Cloud?
 {: #options}
 {: faq}
 {: support}